-To help preserve your skin's elastin, Rouleau suggests eating foods rich in selenium, a mineral that helps smooth and tighten your complexion, like brazil nuts, canned tuna, turkey, low-fat cottage cheese, and oysters.
+To help preserve your skin's elastin, Rouleau suggests eating foods rich in selenium, a mineral that helps smooth and tighten your complexion, like Brazil nuts, turkey, low-fat cottage cheese, and oysters.

 Collagen fibers are made up of amino acids that make up proteins, so Rouleau recommends having a high-protein diet to support those fibers.
 Try eating protein-rich foods like fish, legumes, tofu, lean meats, poultry, and eggs.

 Did you know that tomatoes have natural SPF?
 Says James, "The lycopene in tomatoes helps prevent UVA and UVB damage.
 While you’ll still need to add sunscreen, just two tomatoes give you a sun protection factor of 5, which means 50 minutes before you burn, if your normal skin burning time is 10 minutes.
 Enjoy a tomato gazpacho for lunch!